Hundred Flowers Campaign: Debated intention of the campaign

 Historians debate whether Mao's motivations for launching the campaign were genuine.
 Some find it possible that Mao originally had pure intentions, but later decided to utilize the opportunity to destroy criticism.
 Historian Jonathan Spence suggests that the campaign was the culmination of a muddled and convoluted dispute within the Party regarding how to address dissent.

 Authors Clive James and Jung Chang posit that the campaign was, from the start, a ruse intended to expose rightists and counter-revolutionaries, and that Mao Zedong persecuted those whose views were different from those of the Party.
-The first part of the phrase from which the campaign takes its name is often remembered as "let a hundred flowers bloom."
+The first part of the phrase from which the campaign takes its name is often remembered as "let a hundred flowers bloom".
 This is used to refer to an orchestrated campaign to flush out dissidents by encouraging them to show themselves as critical of the regime, and then subsequently imprison them, according to Chang and James.

-In Mao: The Unknown Story by Jung Chang and Jon Halliday, Chang asserts that "Mao was setting a trap, and...was inviting people to speak out so that he could use what they said as an excuse to victimise them."
-Prominent critic Harry Wu, who as a teenager was a victim, later wrote that he "could only assume that Mao never meant what he said, that he was setting a trap for millions."
+In Mao: The Unknown Story by Jung Chang and Jon Halliday, Chang asserts that "Mao was setting a trap, and ... was inviting people to speak out so that he could use what they said as an excuse to victimise them."
+Prominent critic Harry Wu, who as a teenager was a victim, later wrote that he "could only assume that Mao never meant what he said, that he was setting a trap for millions".

+One supposedly authentic letter written by Mao indicates that the campaign was a ploy for entrapment from the beginning.
+Circulated to higher party cadres in mid-May 1957, the letter stated:

+Mao's personal physician, Li Zhisui, suggested that:

+Indeed, Mao responded to the accusation on July 1, 1956, editorial of People's Press:

-Mao's personal physician, Li Zhisui, suggested that:[The campaign was] a gamble, based on a calculation that genuine counterrevolutionaries were few, that rebels like Hu Feng had been permanently intimidated into silence, and that other intellectuals would follow Mao's lead, speaking out only against the people and practices Mao himself most wanted to subject to reform.Professor Lin Chun characterizes the argument that the Hundred Flowers campaign was a calculated trap as a "conspiracy theory."
-In her analysis, the "conspiracy theory" is disputed by empirical research from archival sources and oral histories.
-She writes that many interpretations of the Hundred Flowers campaign "underestimate the fear on the part of Mao and party leadership over an escalating atmosphere of anticommunism within the communist world in the aftermath of the East European uprisings."
+Professor Lin Chun characterizes as a "conspiracy theory" the depiction of the Hundred Flowers campaign as a calculated trap.
+In her analysis, this depiction is disputed by empirical research from archival sources and oral histories.
+She writes that many interpretations of the Hundred Flowers campaign "underestimate the fear on the part of Mao and party leadership over an escalating atmosphere of anticommunism within the communist world in the aftermath of the East European uprisings".

+Author Christine Vidal similarly rejects the idea of the campaign as being initially calculated to lure dissidents for later repression, stating that "the repression was not the initial aim of Mao and of his Hundred Flowers policy".

+Aftermath

+CCP's internal perception towards the campaign

+The party's internal attitude towards the campaign can be found in Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China: